Boeing Orbital Flight Test 2

-The Boeing Orbital Flight Test-2 (also known as Boe OFT-2) was a repeat of Boeing's unsuccessful first Orbital Flight Test (OFT-1) of its Starliner spacecraft.
+The Boeing Orbital Flight Test-2 (also known as Boe-OFT-2) was a repeat of Boeing's unsuccessful first Orbital Flight Test (Boe-OFT) of its Starliner spacecraft.
 The uncrewed mission was part of NASA's Commercial Crew Program.
 OFT-2, using Starliner Spacecraft 2, launched 19 May 2022 and lasted 6 days.
 Starliner successfully docked with the International Space Station (ISS) on 21 May 2022.
 It stayed at the ISS for 4 days before undocking and landing in the White Sands Missile Range on 25 May 2022.

 Payload

 The capsule carried approximately 245 kg of supplies and test equipment to simulate future missions with astronauts and their cargo on board.
 Some of the cargo included flags from historically black colleges and universities and pins of Rosie the Riveter and 16 EMU water absorption pads.

 Starliner was loaded with 500 pounds of cargo to bring to the ISS–mostly food with some small EVA components.
 Astronauts unloaded this cargo and replaced it with 600 pounds of nitrogen-oxygen recharge tanks to take down.
 Once on the ground, the tanks were to be refurbished and then flown again.

 Starliner again carried the Anthropomorphic Test Device (ATD) Rosie (aka "Rosie the Rocketeer") for its second flight.
 It also carried a plush toy of Kerbal Space Program character Jebediah Kerman as a zero-G indicator.